mikeizbicki/cmc-csci040/hw_05/README.md

 ## Submission

-Upload your `bot.py` file to sakai.
+Upload your `bot.py` file to sakai and a link to your project webpage.
 Be sure to remove your password information from the file before uploading.
 **If you don't, you will lose -30 points.**

-In the textbox, enter

-1. the name of your bot,
-1. a list of which tasks above you completed, and
-1. what you believe your grade should be.